 It's not just genetics that contributes to a Ragdoll's coat color.

-Typically, the color of a cat's coat is determined by a few sets of genes, while the patterns in her coat are determined by modifier genes.
+Typically, the color of a cat's coat is determined by a few sets of genes, while the patterns in its coat are determined by modifier genes.
 Like Siamese cats, Ragdolls have a special modifier gene that prevents pigment from developing in the fur and causes albinism.
-That modifier, however, can only affect the pigmentation of the cat's fur in temperatures between 100 and 102.5 degrees—when the cat is in her mother's womb or exposed to very warm temperatures.
+That modifier, however, can only affect the pigmentation of the cat's fur in temperatures between 100 and 102.5 degrees—when the cat is in its mother's womb or exposed to very warm temperatures.

 When a Ragdoll's body drops below 100 degrees, its genes for coat color turn back on and are able to deliver pigment to its fur.
 Because cats' bodies typically have lower temperatures around their noses, ears, paws, and tails, that's usually where pigment is deposited.

 Most Ragdolls are born completely white and develop their markings over the first few weeks of life.
 Why?
 Because they're no longer exposed to the warmth of their mom's womb.
 Pretty amazing, right?Continue to 4 of 10 below.